For school leavers and students studying at Ukrainian universities

 1 – 2 semesters as an exchange student

 Under a simplified admission process, you have the option to continue studying for your degree as an exchange student.
 You can then attend courses and take exams without having to pay tuition fees.
-However, the status of "exchange student" is limited to two semesters.
+However, the status of "exchange student" is limited to two semesters (with a possibility to extend to four semesters).
 It will not be possible to graduate with this status at the University of Bern.

 Human and dental medicine are generally limited in study places.
 Admission as an exchange student in these study programmes is only possible for students who have been granted status S in Switzerland.